varunmadhavam/RTL_Design_With_SKY130/README.md

       ```
       The above also has an incomplete if statement so surely will infer latches.
 But in this case, its is actually intended. en is used to control whether the counter will count or not.
 If en is high count will increment on every clock.
 Otherwise since we have not specified the case, it would latch on to the current value of the count.
 This is just like a pause functionality.
    2. ## Case statement.
-      The case statements are usually infered as muxes.
+      The case statements are usually inferred as muxes.
 Like if statements, incomplete case statements can lead to inferred latches.
 An example is given below.
       ```
       module incomp_case (input i0 , input i1 , input i2 , input [1:0] sel, output reg y);
          always @ (*)